7 Tips to Optimize your Instagram, Facebook, and Twitter in 2019

 In terms of frequency, one thing to keep in mind is that, when it comes to Facebook and Instagram, less tends to be more.
 Keep your upload rate at 3 to 5 times a week, so people have time to discover and react to your posts.

 Twitter, on the other hand, is the opposite.
 More is more.
-Feel free to post whenever you want — or if you don’t have the time, use an automation tool like Social Jukebox that automatically shares and reshares your top performing tweet.
+Feel free to post whenever you want — or if you don’t have the time, use an automation tool like Social Jukebox to help market yourself more effectively.
+Social Jukebox automatically shares and reshares your top-performing tweet.